ZJGSU-Jalin/IMG/README.md

-We will soon release our offcial code at [HuiguanLab](https://github.com/HuiGuanLab)
+We will soon release our official code at [HuiguanLab](https://github.com/HuiGuanLab)

 Repo for ACM MM'25 paper "*Audio Does Matter: Importance-Aware Multi-Granularity Fusion for Video Moment Retrieval*".
 This paper proposes solutions for the Video Moment Retrieval task from an audio-visual collaborative perspective.